kockahonza/PINSoftware/README.md

 ## Documentation

 Documentation about the hardware and the setup can be found in the [PINManual](https://github.com/kockahonza/PINManual).
-Technical documentation is in the docstrings and a html or pdf can be created from them using [pdoc](https://pdoc3.github.io/pdoc/), the templates for them are in the docs/templates directory and docs/ is meant to be the output directory.
+Technical documentation is in the docstrings and a html or pdf can be created from them using [pdoc](https://pdoc3.github.io/pdoc/), the templates for them are in the `docs/templates` directory and `docs/` is meant to be the output directory.
 To generate them you need pdoc3 (not pdoc!) which you can install using pip (`pip install pdoc3`).
-Afterwards delete the docs/PINSoftware directory if it exists (`rm -r docs/PINSoftware`) and run pdoc3 `pdoc --html --output-dir docs --template-dir docs/templates ./PINSoftware`.
+Afterwards delete the `docs/PINSoftware` directory if it exists (`rm -r docs/PINSoftware`) and run pdoc3 `pdoc --html --output-dir docs --template-dir docs/templates ./PINSoftware`.
+Then open `docs/PINSoftware/index.html` in a web browser.